How to Use Fisheye Lenses for Photography

 The image is bending in a better way now / David Bode

 Now the image is bending the proper way because we’re taking the lens type which is stereographic and we projecting that so that it’s rectilinear, which essentially means you’re straightening it out.
-You might need to play around with the settings to find what looks right for your lens.
+You might need to around with the settings to find what looks right for your lens.

 Adjust the slidersAdjust the slidersAdjust the sliders